FBrockmeyer/dwdaccess/README.md

   addMiniMap(width = 150, height = 150)
 ```

-Note.
-Afaik.
-The output from the *code chunk* above cannot be presented
+<tt>Note</tt>.
+The output from the *code chunk* above cannot be
-on github, since support for *java*-driven applications like *Leaflet*
+presented on github, since support for *java*-driven applications like
-is missing.
+*leaflet* is missing.
+Come back later to see an update.

 Besides the location of interest, we need the locations of all weather
 stations operated and affiliated by DWD to identify relevant stations